 - Respect ALL school property, including keeping campus clean.

 - Walk in hallways and patio areas.

 - Cooperate with school authorities and with other students.

 - Be on time.

 - Leave personal items at home.

-Electronic devices, with the exception of cell phones, are not allowed at school.
-Cell phones/phone watches/electronic cellular devices of any wearable or handheld nature must be turned off upon arrival to campus, off throughout school hours and left in backpacks.
+- Electronic devices (tablets, cell phones and wearable devices) have use limitations as otherwise specified in this handbook.

 - Consume food in specified areas and at designated times only.

 - Gum chewing is not permitted on campus or in class.
 The only exception is a special function that includes teacher or Admin approval and no gum on playground or common areas.

 - Remain in supervised areas.

-- Bicycles, skateboards, scooters, inline skates, skate shoes and any motorized device of this nature may not be ridden on campus.
+- Bicycles, skateboards, scooters, inline skates, skate shoes or any motorized device may not be ridden on campus.
 Bikes and scooters may be used for travel to/from school with helmet and must be parked and locked at designated racks.

 - Follow directions the first time given.

-- Keep hands, feet, and objects to oneself.
+- · Keep hands, feet and objects to oneself.

 - Finish class and homework on time.

 - Listen quietly to adults in charge.

 - Always treat others with respect and kindness in your words and actions.

 - Follow the dress code.

 - Follow all school rules.